plumed/plumed2/src/metatensor/module.md

 any of these warnings, you should check `config.log` to know more about what's going on and why these libraries can't be found.

-# Module Contents

-This module defines the following actions:

-@METATENSORMOD_COLVAR@

 [TorchScript]: https://pytorch.org/docs/stable/jit.html
 [metatensor]: https://docs.metatensor.org/latest/index.html
 [mts_models]: https://docs.metatensor.org/latest/atomistic/index.html